 There are a number of technical courses (i.e., CS61A, CS61B, CS61C, Math 54) offered through UC Berkeley Summer Session.
 If possible, it is advantageous to take one of these courses prior to entering Berkeley as a degree candidate.

 The CS Division offers a minor in CS.
-In order to qualify, you must have declared another major and have achieved a gpa of above a 2.6 for those lower division courses required for the minor.
+In order to qualify, you must have declared another major and have achieved a gpa of above a 2.0 in the seven required courses required for the minor.

 Sample Programs for Incoming CS Transfer Students